 The Department of Surgery at Western Michigan University Homer Stryker M.D.
-School of Medicine (WMed) seeks a full-time, board-certified or board eligible general surgery faculty to expand and enhance clinical services, research, and both medical student and resident training in general surgery.
-The program has a strong diversity of community faculty as well as faculty employed by the medical school.
-The general surgery residency program is a fully accredited program with all subspecialty care and tertiary care capabilities.
-The residency program has 19 residents and was recently approved to increase the number of finishing chief residents from three to four.
-Applicants with the appropriate background and interest will be encouraged to complete a six-month fellowship in medical simulation at WMed.
+School of Medicine (WMed) seeks a dynamic, enthusiastic, and forward-thinking general surgeon to expand and enhance clinical services, research, and both resident and medical student training in general surgery.
+The department is composed of more than 60 medical school-employed and community faculty, with a fully accredited general surgery residency delivering training in a wide range of subspecialties and tertiary care.
+The residency program currently has 20 residents and was recently approved to increase the number of finishing chief residents from four to five, including a designated rural training track.

 The Center for Immunobiology at the Western Michigan University Homer Stryker MD School of Medicine and its Director, Thomas L. Rothstein MD, PhD, invite applications for a faculty position at the rank of Assistant/Associate Professor.
 The Center's current focus is on the development and function of B cells in health and disease, and encompasses both human and mouse systems.
 The candidate should have broad based research experience and expertise in cellular immunology, molecular biology, stem cell development, and/or intracellular signaling.
 Appointments will be in the Department of Biomedical Sciences, within which the Center is located.